lucaswiman/health-notes/interventions/supplements/phytosterols.md

 > Phytosterol intake was not associated with LDL or HDL cholesterol levels.

 However, the maximum dietary consumption is probably too low to have much effect on LDL levels.

-## Key questions
-### Are phytosterols safe/effective?

-Current thinking (Feb 2024):
-* They probably contribute slightly to atherosclerosis.
-* The atherosclerotic effect is significantly mediated by transporters that remove them from the blood and the preference for cholesterol of transporters that move cholesterol from the intestine to the blood.
-  In particular, the plasma concentration remains low with moderate supplementation.
-* The reduction of cholesterol from moderate supplementation is probably on-balance good, but less good than a drug like ezetimibe.
-  Statins also seem like a better option.
-* Eating foods rich in phytosterols like nuts, vegetable oils and some vegetables is probably good.
-* Supplementing > 2g per day is probably unwise.
-  The 2g/day dose does lower LDL levels, and is much lower than the levels usually used in animal models showing negative effects.
-* It would be good to have more studies on all-cause mortality and cardiac events, but it works in a similar fashion to drugs and reducing LDL cholesterol levels tends to reduce atherosclerosis.